g-pechorin/binplugin/readme.md

 # Unity5 Binary Plugin

-Here you will find an attempt to create a [Unity5 Binary Plugin](http://docs.unity3d.com/Manual/PluginsForDesktop.html)
+Here you will find an successful attempt to create a [Unity5 Binary Plugin](http://docs.unity3d.com/Manual/PluginsForDesktop.html)

 # Build the bianry stuff on Windows